dhis2/training-docs/content/design_for_data_use/tg_indicators.md

 ## Background

 ## Preparations

 ## Best Practices

 ## Quick Guide

 1. Review the indicators presentation
 2. Review the different types of indicators via the analysis apps

-   1. Review the chart "EMIS - Net Enrollment in Primary, this year" in data visualizer
-   2. Review the chart "EPI - Routine coverage (%), this year
+   1. Review the chart "EPI - Routine coverage (%), this year
-   3. Review the chart BCG coverage (%), this year
+   2. Review the chart BCG coverage (%), this year
    4. Create a new chart using indicator groups
       1. Chart Type: Year over year (line)
       2. Data Type : Indicators